kushalasarkar/Cart-Module/README.md

 # Cart-Module
-Cart system for an e-commerce website using Reactjs
+Cart system for e-commerce website using reactjs